Uroš Račić: Valencia

-2020–21 season

-On 13 September 2020, Račić came on as a substitute in Valencia's opening game of the 2020–21 La Liga season home against Levante, in a 4–2 win.
+Sassuolo

+On 16 August 2023, Račić moved to Serie A side Sassuolo.

+On 22 August 2024, Račić completed a move to EFL Championship side West Bromwich Albion on a season long loan.
+On 1 February 2025, Račić returned to Braga on loan with a €2.5 million option to buy.

+Aris

+On 14 July 2025, Račić signed a four-year contract with Aris in Greece.

 International career

-As a member of Serbia national under-18 football team Račić played several matches in 2016 and scored 1 goal against Armenia in a match played 15 March 2016.
-In August 2016, Račić was called into Serbia U19 squad for memorial tournament "Stevan Vilotić - Ćele", where he debuted in opening match against United States.
-Račić scored his first goal for U19 national team from a penalty kick, in a friendly match against Georgia, played on 8 October 2016.
-Račić was also a scorer in the last testing match before elite qualification round for the 2017 UEFA European Under-19 Championship, against Bosnia and Herzegovina on 9 March 2017.
-Račić got his first call in Serbian under-21 team by coach Goran Đorović in December 2017.
+As a member of Serbia national under-18 football team, Račić played several matches in 2016 and scored one goal against Armenia on 15 March 2016.
+In August 2016, Račić was called up to the Serbia U19 squad for Stevan Vilotić Memorial Tournament, where he debuted in opening match against United States.
+In a friendly match against Georgia on 8 October 2016, Račić scored his first goal for U19 national team from a penalty kick.

+On 9 March 2017, Račić scored against Bosnia and Herzegovina in the elite qualification round for the 2017 UEFA European Under-19 Championship.
+Račić got his first call-up to the Serbian under-21 team by coach Goran Đorović in December 2017.
 He made his debut for the team in an away friendly against Qatar on 17 December 2017.